5 Steps to Passing Your NDIS Audit

 Who is the NDIS?
 Why are they important?

-Most people who work in disability would have heard about them, but it’s still important to know a little about the NDIS.
-The National Disability Insurance Scheme (NDIS) is an independent body that works with service providers and people with disability to improve the quality and safety of support services.
+Most people who work in disability would have heard about them, but it's still important to know a little about the National Disability Insurance Scheme (NDIS).
+The NDIS is an independent body that works with service providers to improve the quality and safety of support services.

 • Registration and regulation of providers